 Pumpkin-Cranberry Bread Pudding

 This deceptively hearty dish gives new life to stale bread.
 The final dish tastes much more indulgent than its calorie count indicates.
 Paired with eggs or yogurt it makes a colorful holiday breakfast.
 Offer it as a side dish to turn a roast into a celebration.
 Or top this lightly sweet pudding with a dollop of whip cream for a comforting dessert by the fire.

-- 3 cups of torn wheat bread pieces - recommended Light & Buttery Drop Biscuits
+- 3 cups of torn dinner rolls – recommended 4-5 Light & Buttery Drop Biscuits

 - 1 cup fresh cranberries

 - 3 tablespoons packed dark brown sugar – separated

 - Rub a thin layer of non-stick something (spray, oil, butter) around the inside of a 9×9 baking dish.
 Layer the torn bread evenly in the dish and top with the cranberries and zest.

 - In a mixing bowl whisk together the milk, eggs, and vanilla.
 Then stir in 2 1/2 tablespoons of brown sugar, and the remaining ingredients.
 Pour the mixture over the bread and cranberries.
 Cover the dish lightly with foil and let it sit for about 20 minutes.